Ahmad-Said/tracker-explorer/README.md

 * Right-click on V button to quickly lunch Media with saved Configuration
 * Hold Shift or Ctrl to make various Selection
 * Do you know Search also search your notes
-* Click on the plus mark on the table to display note table
+* Click on the plus mark on the table header to display note column

   ***